rgenge/HuffmanCompressor/README.md

 ```
 ./encoder {filename1} {filename2} ...
 ```
-3. And to decompress a compressed file, use the `./decoder` command below without .labs exntension:
+3. And to decompress a compressed file, use the `./decoder` command  and do not forget the generated file has .labs extension:
 ```
-./decoder {filename}
+./decoder {filename}.labs